Creating a logo design plays a pivotal role in building your brand image

 Bring in variety

 Remember to set aside some time to properly review whatever you come up with at a later stage.
-From there, you can come up with a shortlist of logo design ideas that you might want to develop and move on.
+From there, you can come up with a shortlist of design ideas that you might want to develop and move on in creating a logo design that best suits your design project.

 During this early stage of the project, think about creating some rough mock-ups of your logo designs.
 Mock-ups can help you, and your client to visualize the potential of your logo design ideas beyond a single image on a piece of paper.